 The health and safety of all workers remains paramount across Europe.
 However, certain sectors, such as the construction industry, still lag behind in their implementation of safety procedures, with often fatal consequences.
 There is a critical need to deliver effective safety training – especially to low-skilled and migrant workers in high risk environments such as the construction industry.
 Furthermore, there are currently no established frameworks for evaluating the quality and efficacy of safety training.

-To fulfil these aims, ESTEEM will develop the following outputs.
+To fulfil the aims of the project, ESTEEM will develop the following outputs: –

-Based on the knowledge from the Safety Training Knowledge Base, the ESTEEM Safety Training Package will be developed, which will incorporate in-person training, e-learning, and on-the job exercises.
-After a period of pilot testing, the Safety Training Package will be provided for free to any organisation interested in using it on the ESTEEM Safety Training Package Tab.
+Based on the knowledge from the ESTEEM Safety Training Knowledge Base, the ESTEEM Safety Training Package has been developed, which incorporates in-person training, e-learning, and on-the job exercises.
+After a period of pilot testing, the Safety Training Package is freely available to any organisation interested in using it, via the ESTEEM Interactive Platform for Safety Training.